-The sun is intense in the gorge in the summer and winter.
+The sun is intense in the gorge in the summer.
 We remind children throughout the day to apply and reapply sunscreen.
 We urge the children to bring their own sunscreen, sun glasses, and hats.

 Proper hydration is very important for children while they play outside.
 We ask parents to send their child to camp with a full water bottle.
 We will offer drinking water for refilling their bottles while we are out on our adventures.
 Our instructors will remind and re-remind children to drink their water to make sure the kids stay hydrated.